-There is a 60-90 minute rehearsal 4:30-6:00 pm the week before the ceremony with the Rabbi, parents and students.
-Bring all materials to the rehearsal, which will include at least one parent - better if both can join.
+There is a 60-90 minute rehearsal 4:30-6:00 pm the week before the ceremony with the Rabbi, parents and student.
+Bring all materials to the rehearsal.
+At least one parent should attend this rehearsal - better if both can join.